 My background is with start-ups and building out companies.
 When I was much younger, I developed games for Sinclair Computers and automation software for manufacturing.
-I started my first company in 1999, building software for call centers and retail industries.
-Back in the 90s my team built the world’s first EPoS system that used browser tech on the internet, something most EPoS systems do now and which I’m very proud of.
+I started my first company in 1999, building software for call centres and retail industries.
+Back in the 90s, my team built the world’s first EPoS system that used browser tech on the internet, something most EPoS systems do now and which I’m very proud of.
 The following year, our CEO won world entrepreneur of the year and I spent a couple of formative years steeped in that environment.

 Immediately prior to Aveni, I ran a small dev agency called Ginger, we worked with the broadcasting, fintech, charity and retail sectors – wherever we could find interesting and tricky problems to solve.

-In the last 20 years, I’ve founded several start-ups as well helping numerous companies that were stuck in a rut with poor tech choices and demotivated teams.
+In the last 20 years, I’ve founded several start-ups as well as helping numerous companies that were stuck in a rut with poor tech choices and demotivated teams.
 As a consultant, I love helping start-ups succeed and as CTO and Co-founder of Aveni, I’m focused on building a successful business using great tech and great people.

 Why did you co-found Aveni?

 We founded Aveni initially to shake up the financial advice industry.
 We saw there was a gap where machine learning and great engineering could change the industry for the better.
 The existing founders had some good ideas, I had the engineering insights and product focus to make it a reality and off we went.

 I love a challenge, I enjoy thinking creatively and finding new solutions to old problems, so start-ups are the perfect conduit for me.
 In all honesty, I just like a good old challenge, we only get one shot in life, so I’m going to take the most interesting path through it that I can.

 What does a typical day look like for you?